jaredsparta/what_is_devops/README.md

     - Kubernetes
     - Ansible

+**Cloud computing**
+- The delivery of computing services (servers, databases, infrastructure etc.) over the internet.
+- More cost-efficient as most of the time you only pay for what you use.
+- Far more flexible as you can access services as long as you have internet access.

 **SAAS, PAAS, IAAS**
 - SAAS = "software as a service"
     - It's a cloud-based service that allows you to use apps using only an internet browser e.g. email
 - PAAS = "platform as a service"
-    - This is a complete development and deployment environment all on the cloud.
+    - This is a complete development and deployment environment all on the cloud e.g. Windows Azure
 - IAAS = "infrastructure as a service"
-    - This is an instant computing infrastrucure provisioned and managed over the internet.
+    - This is an instant computing infrastrucure provisioned and managed over the internet e.g. AWS

 ![How these three relate to each other](images/iaas.png)

+**Hybrid and public clouds**
+- Public clouds are the most common, these are resources that are owned, maintained and operated by third-party providers.
+These are delivered through the internet.
+- Hybrid cloud computing is a type of cloud computing that combines both real-life infrastructure (a private cloud) with a public cloud.
+    - Can be used to meet regulatory and data sovereignty requirements.

+**When to use SAAS, PAAS, and IAAS**
+- Use SAAS when you need quick and easy deployment.
+Usually used for short-term projects and ones that aren't needed too often.
+- Use PAAS to streamline workflows whenever multiple developers are working on the same development project.
+- Use IAAS if you are a rapidly-growing company.
+This allows you to take advantage of the flexbility and ease of scalability of IAAS while also having the option to change out specific hardware and software needs as required.